Summer Workshop 2017

 June 4: Check in (12 - 3 pm) and orientation at Purchase College

 June 24: Check out (11 am - 2 pm)

 Parking Pass: $27

 We award a limited number of work-study scholarships each year based on an application process.
-Application forms are included in the confirmation email that you will receive after registering, and must be submitted electronically by March 15.
+Please note that you must register for the workshop before you apply for the work study program.
+Application forms are included in the confirmation email that you will receive after registering, and must be submitted electronically by April 5.
 Awards generally range from $50-350, with a workload that corresponds to the amount of the award.
 Work-study assignments will not conflict with your attendance in the workshop, and are generally scheduled during lunch breaks or at the end of the day.